Migrate from Traefik Proxy on Docker

 The migration process involves three main steps:

-- Update your Docker configuration to use the Traefik Hub image and token
+- Update your Docker configuration to use the Traefik Hub image, adding the token if you have one.

-The Hub API Gateway maintains full compatibility with existing Traefik Proxy configurations, requiring only the addition of the Hub license token and image change.
+The Hub API Gateway maintains full compatibility with existing Traefik Proxy configurations, requiring only an image change.
+Add the Hub license token as well if you want licensed Hub features.

 This guide can also be used to migrate from Traefik Proxy on Docker Swarm.